-- (a) within 30 days of the end of each financial year, submit a report on the implementation of the supply chain management policy of the municipality and of any municipal entity under its sole or shared control, to the council of the municipality, - (b) whenever there are serious and material problems in the implementation of the supply chain management policy, immediately submit a report to the Council. - 7.6.3 The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the mayor - 7.6.4 The reports must be made public in accordance with section 21A of the Municipal Systems Act.
+- The council must maintain oversight over the implementation of this supply chain management policy. - 2 For the purposes of such oversight the accounting officer must - (a) within 30 days of the end of each financial year, submit a report on the implementation of the supply chain management policy of the municipality and of any municipal entity under its sole or shared control, to the council of the municipality, - (b) whenever there are serious and material problems in the implementation of the supply chain management policy, immediately submit a report to the Council. - The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the mayor - The reports must be made public in accordance with section 21A of the Municipal Systems Act.